 Over the next two years, Allie courageously battled cancer.
 She went through chemotherapy, stem cell transplant, isolation, radiation and surgery.
 In the end, the cruel disease claimed her life two months before her fourth birthday.

 Allie is the inspiration behind the golf outing.
-Today, the Ryan Diem's Allie & Friends Golf Classic is more than 500 participants strong and has raised nearly $1 million in just eight years.
+Today, the Ryan Diem's Allie & Friends Golf Classic is more than 500 participants strong and has raised over $1 million in just 9 years.

 The friends and families of Allie & Friends have joined together and are determined to raise money and awareness for neuroblastoma research.
 Our children are in a desperate situation, with little guarantee that they will survive this cancer.
 Cancer treatments are scary, painful, long, and full of tears and prayers.
 Imagine going through all of these treatments before you can even spell your name.
 Help us bring HOPE and a CURE to all the little children that are battling neuroblastoma.

-In 2013, our goal is to raise over $150,000 and reach over $1 million in total funds raised.
+In 2014, our goal is to raise over $150,000 and add to the $1 million we have raised so far.
 With the help of our friends from the Indianapolis Colts and YOU, we can do it!